dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 The methylation levels of BCAT1 and IKZF1 have also been detected in ctDNA and associated to CRC tumor presence.
 In a prospective study of 142 stage I-III CRC patients, the aberrant methylation of said genes was found in 19 patients, which exhibited higher risk of recurrence (HR = 5.7) and lesser 3-year RFS (56.5% vs. 83.3% in wild type methylation) [@pedersenDetectionMethylatedBCAT12022].

-These two biomarkers are also assessed in the
+These two biomarkers are also assessed in the Colvera assay (CSIRO), which has exhibited values of sensitivity and specificity as high as 62% and 98.3%, respecitvely, in its latest iteration [@vuceticClinicalPerformanceMethylationbased2021].
 ### SEPT9